Persuasive Writing: How to Convince Anyone with Your Words!

 - Write Version B using the persuasive structure:

-- Hook – start with something catchy, e.g., “Imagine having extra time to dive into a new adventure!”
+- Hook: start with something catchy, e.g., “Imagine having extra time to try a new club!”

 Try it out: Ask a classmate or teacher to read both notes and note which one they prefer and why.